'Despicable': Struggling farmers call on locals to dob in thieves who stole $10k of calf feed

 A Taranaki farming family is pleading for the public to dob in the "miserable, despicable people" who stole up to $10,000 of calf food from their property on the weekend.

-Barbara Gibbins posted to social media that on Saturday night thieves had entered their property - the old Kaimata Dairy Factory on Tarata Rd - and stolen 1.5 tonnes of calf powder and calf meal.
+On Saturday night thieves entered the Gibbins' property - the old Kaimata Dairy Factory on Tarata Rd - and stole three tonnes of calf powder and calf meal.

-She and husband Murray had moved into the calf business as their egg business was struggling, Gibbins wrote in a Facebook post which has been shared more than 1000 times.
+Barbara Gibbins and her husband Murray had moved into the calf business as their egg business was struggling, Barbara wrote in a Facebook post which has been shared more than 1000 times.

 The theft is another blow for the couple, with Murray already putting in 12-hour days in the egg business as well as feeding 600 calves, while awaiting a double hip replacement.